Louis-7/angular-monaco-languageclient/README.md

 # angular-monaco-languageclient
-A Monaco editor based on Angular framework.
-This project is an example to show how to use ngx-monaco-editor with monaco language client, there are some errors when I use these libraries together, so this project is to show which version of these libraries you should use and how to connect your Monaco editor to language server.
-If you're trying to build a code editor/IDE based on Angular, this project could be a good start.
+An Monaco editor based on Angular framework.
+This project is an example to show how to use [ngx-monaco-editor](https://github.com/atularen/ngx-monaco-editor) with [monaco language-client](https://github.com/TypeFox/monaco-languageclient), there are some errors when I use these libraries together, so this project is to show which version of these libraries you should use and how to connect your Monaco editor to language server.
+If you're trying to build a code editor/IDE based on Angular and connect to a language server, this project could be a good start.

+If you just need to use Monaco Editor with Angular, you should go to [ngx-monaco-editor](https://github.com/atularen/ngx-monaco-editor).

 ## Prepare